Luxottica

-Luxottica Group S.p.A. is an Italian eyewear multinational corporation headquartered in Milan.
+Luxottica Group S.p.A. was an Italian eyewear multinational corporation headquartered in Milan.
+A merger with Essilor happened in January 2017 which made Luxottica a subsidiary of the French company Essilor.
 As a vertically integrated company, Luxottica designs, manufactures, distributes, and retails its eyewear brands through its own subsidiaries.
 It is the largest eyewear company in the world.
 It is, since October 2018, a subsidiary of EssilorLuxottica, which arose out of a merger between the Italian company and the French ophthalmic optics corporation Essilor.

 Luxottica was founded in Agordo by Leonardo Del Vecchio in 1961 as a sunglasses manufacturer selling and branding under its own name.
 Del Vecchio quickly acquired numerous businesses in the pursuit of vertical integration, buying distribution companies rapidly and signing its first designer licensing agreement with Giorgio Armani.
 In 1990, the company listed American depositary receipts on the New York Stock Exchange where it traded until 2017.

 Luxottica retails its products through stores that it owns, predominantly LensCrafters, Sunglass Hut, Pearle Vision, Target Optical, and Glasses.com.
 It also owns EyeMed, one of the largest vision health insurance providers.
 In addition to licensing prescription and non-prescription sunglasses frames for many luxury and designer brands including Chanel, Prada, Giorgio Armani, Burberry, Versace, Dolce and Gabbana, Michael Kors, Coach, Miu Miu and Tory Burch, the Italian corporation further outright owns and manufactures Ray-Ban, Persol, Oliver Peoples, and Oakley.
 Luxottica's market power has allowed it to charge price markups of up to 1000%.

 In January 2017, Luxottica announced its merger with Essilor, in which Essilor would buy Luxottica while Del Vecchio would become executive chairman of the combined company, as well as co-lead the company with then-Essilor CEO Hubert Sagnières.
 The combined entity would command more than one quarter of global value sales of eyewear.
 In March 2018, the European Commission unconditionally approved the merger of Essilor and Luxottica.
 On 1 October 2018, the new holding company EssilorLuxottica was born, resulting in combined market capitalization of approximately $70 billion.